 Nerve studies such as Electromyography, otherwise known as EMG, are useful diagnostic tools for locating back pain caused by nerves in the spine.
 An EMG measures the nerve’s electrical impulses and muscle responses.
 A needle is inserted into a muscle in the back so electrical activity can be monitored and displayed on a screen for assessment and diagnosis.
 EMG testing for back pain can assist orthopedic specialists in diagnosing nerve compression due to spinal stenosis (a narrowing of the spinal canal) or herniated discs.

 Once the problem has been diagnosed, proper treatment can be provided so that you can feel better once again.
-Orthopedic specialists can provide a plan of action that addresses your specific concerns and alleviate pain.
+Back pain specialists can provide a plan of action that addresses your specific concerns and alleviate pain.
 Chiropractors gently adjust the spine to correct spinal misalignments that could cause inflammation of pinched nerves.
 Spine specialists can provide treatment options such as epidural injections or nerve blocks for back pain caused by damaged or pinched nerves.
 Orthopedic specialists can also give injections for back inflammation or discuss innovative treatment options such as stem cell therapy for joint degeneration and arthritis.
-Whatever your need, orthopedic specialists are equipped to treat the problem with a variety of treatment options that are sure to decrease pain and increase your ability to function normally once again.
+In some situations, back surgery is sometimes necessary.
+Whatever your need, back pain specialists are equipped to treat the problem with a variety of treatment options that are sure to decrease pain and increase your ability to function normally once again.